Published: July 9, 2016

 - Second, he wasn’t fighting for slavery.
 He would have never done such a thing.
 He was fighting for states’ rights.
 His loyalty was to the state of Virginia.
-He only wanted to answer to it.
-He did not want some overarching government, made up primarily of people who did not live in his state nor care about his state, telling his state what to do.
+His allegiance was to the state of Virginia before any other federal authority.
+He also did not want some overarching government, made up primarily of people who did not live in his state nor care about his state, telling his state what to do.
 (Regarding slavery, he believed it would die of natural causes.)

 - Third, his Sunday School class was made up of black children.
 Further, it was an illegal class – he was teaching them how to read and write which was against the law.
-He believed that if they learned these skills, he could assist them in their plight in life and even help them to secure their freedom.
-When he went off to war, he continued to send money back to the Lexington Presbyterian Church to guarantee that the class would continue to teach young black children these needed skills.
+When threatened by lawyers or citizens for his illegal act, he bravely and soundly rebuked them and continued educating the black children in his Sunday School class.
+He believed that if they gained an education, it could assist them in their plight in life and even help them to secure their freedom.
+When he went off to war, he continued to send money back to the Lexington Presbyterian Church to guarantee that the class would continue to teach young black children.

 - His life was filled with tragedy (too many things to recount here) but he persisted.
 And, he continued to improve himself.
 He never gave up.
 Finally, eventually, he was provided an opportunity for which he had been tailor-made as he served in the Mexican-American War and then the Civil War.
 When he was shot in 1863 and his left arm had to be amputated only days before his death, Robert E. Lee showed how much he valued his general when he said, “Stonewall has lost his left arm and I have lost my right one.”

 Well, that ends my reflections on our time at Lexington, VA.
-I’m looking forward to visiting Washington D.C. and provided even more reflections on the memorials and sights there!
+I’m looking forward to visiting Washington D.C. and providing even more reflections on the memorials and sights there!